Zöe Lucker: Career

 In September 2009, Lucker was announced as a contestant for series 7 of Strictly Come Dancing.
 Her former Footballers Wives co-star, Laila Rouass also participated in the series.
 She was partnered up with professional ballroom dancer James Jordan.
 Despite earning high scores and having the third highest average, the couple were eliminated on 31 October, after being in a dance-off against Ali Bastian and her partner Brian Fortuna.
 In November that year, it was confirmed that she would take part in the Strictly Come Dancing 2010 live tour at arenas across the UK.

 In March 2010, Lucker joined the cast of BBC soap opera, EastEnders, to portray the role Vanessa Gold.
 She left in October 2011.
 In June 2012, Lucker joined the cast of Waterloo Road, to play Carol Barry, the matriarch of the crime family from Liverpool.
 In February 2015, Lucker joined the cast of Hollyoaks, to play Reenie McQueen.
 Reenie has been billed as "good-time party girl without an 'off' switch and can be exhausting company although deep down she is the most vulnerable of Nana's children" and hasn't set the best example to her children and has let them down in the past.
 She made her first appearance on 16 April 2015.
 It was later announced in December 2015 that Lucker would be leaving the role at the conclusion of the child sexual abuse storyline, with Reenie making her final appearance on 30 June 2016.
+In January 2024, eight years after her last acting role, Lucker stated to Attitude that she was on an indefinite hiatus from acting.

 Personal life

+Lucker married Richard Forshaw in 2001 but they divorced later in the same year.
 Lucker is engaged to her partner, film editor James Herbert, with whom she had a daughter in September 2008.